Shabibi Sheep Workshop was founded in 2015 by Sharon O.W. Yeung and Vincent C.Y. Woo.

 Her interests in concrete is inspired by the city she grows up - Hong Kong.
 Architecture and infrastructures are in concrete and raw material in concrete making is easily founded in Hong Kong.
 That’s how her journey in handcrafted concrete creations started.

-Took courses in design, drawings and paintings during my university years even though I majored and earned my Bachelor of Arts degree in Economics and Statistics.
+Vincent, co-founder of Shabibi Sheep Workshop, born in Hong Kong and spent seven years in Toronto, Canada.
+Took courses in design, drawings and paintings during his university years even though he majored and earned his Bachelor of Arts degree in Economics and Statistics.